ElSibo/Research-Track-II/README.md

   ####  Description:

-This function let the user insert the coordinate of the point and if this cordinate are out of the perimeter request them again otherwise stop controller and send the to server the coordinate then ask the user if wont to calcel the goal and if yes cancel the goal if no starting with timeout.
+    This function let the user insert the coordinate of the point and if this cordinate are out of the perimeter request them again otherwise stop controller and send the to server the coordinate then ask the user if wont to calcel the goal and if yes cancel the goal if no starting with timeout. in this function we have used two widgets floats test that take the desired coordinates and two buttons one sends the goal and the other stops the function, we have also added a widchet check to cancel the goal.

 #### function that we used to implement the function go to point